|

 A rare giant of the callas to 5 feet high with huge white flowers.
 We purchased this plant from Western Hills Nursery in Northern California 25 years ago.
 This form does not have spotted leaves.
 Western Hills also seems to have offered another form of 'Hercules' with spots on the leaves, which is the clone that the San Francisco Botanical Garden grows as 'Hercules'.
 We are now selling both of these clones.

-Note: As these are young plants in 4 inch pots, it will probably take a couple of seasons to reach flowering size.
+Note: As these are young plants, it will probably take a couple of seasons to reach flowering size.
 It seems that climate has a lot to do with the eventual size of calla lilies.
 Those grown in the San Francisco Bay area usually grow much larger than the same variety grown in Southern California.
 Araceae

 |